 Mt Isa (SOA Queensland) was established in 1964.
-Today, the school is located in the campus of Kalkadoon State High School and has students from Preschool to Year 10.
-Every student is provided with a mail delivered printed program with accompanying resources.
+Today, the school is located on the campus of Kalkadoon State High School and has students from Preschool to Year 10.
+Every student is provided with a mail delivered a printed program with accompanying resources.
 This material is then supplemented by on-air lessons.
 Each preschool student receives one half-hour lesson per week.
-Year’s 1–7 students receive one half-hour on air lesson each day and secondary students receive at least one half-hour lesson per week for each subject in which they are enrolled.
+Year’s 1–7 students receive one half-hour on-air lesson each day and secondary students receive at least one half-hour lesson per week for each subject in which they are enrolled.

 Students also receive a HF radio for daily contact with their teacher and their classmates, and a program of field activities.
 These field activities include a week-long mini school and give SOA students the opportunity to participate in excursions and camps with other students – both SOA and regular.
 Students in Years 4–10 also have the opportunity to attend a school camp with their classmates each year.

 Just like HF radios replaced pedal radios, new technology is constantly being incorporated into the schools of the air.
 The Optus Interactive Distance e-Learning has brought the SOA into the digital age.
 This initiative saw lessons being delivered via an interactive two-way broadband satellite network and covers some of the most remote areas of Australia, including all of the Northern Territory and parts of New South Wales.